UXDSkillslab1718/2-html-essentials-exercise-files-philffm/README.md

 # YO
-- 'DIS' is my readme file I keep also track on changes
+- 'DIS' is my *readme* file I keep also track on changes :+1:

 ![Image of Katten](_images/cat.jpg)